Jin-Byun/1800BBY05/README.md

 ## General Info
 This browser based web application to ...
 * Hi this is Jin and time is 9/22/21 8:57 AM.

+Basil: Hi my name is Basil I will be the designer for this project.
+I am excited to learn about iterative design and build things with my teammates.

 ## Technologies
 Technologies used for this project: